nagacharan-tangirala/my-site/_posts/2025-02-04-java-state-pattern.md

         this.fileState.delete(this);
     }

-    // A helper message to update the fileState object. void updateState(FileState newState) {
+    // A helper method to update the fileState object. void updateState(FileState newState) {
         this.fileState = newState;
     }